 During the River Kwai Bridge Week, the majority of the hotels are fully booked, so booking in advance is highly recommended.
 The event itself takes place at the Bridge Over The River Kwai and in 2019, there was no entrance fee to attend the event.
 Right behind the event, northeast from the bridge, there is a large fair where you can enjoy all the street food you could possibly imagine as well as live music performances.
 A nice little detail: during the River Kwai Bridge Week, the city itself is completely lidded up with all sorts of light creations which is beautiful to watch when driving through the city.

 The light and firework show during River Kwai Bridge Week.

 When is the River Kwai Bridge Week?

 The River Kwai Bridge Week is held each year at the end of November and the beginning of December.
 Keep in mind that the reenacting performances are not held on the last day.
 On the last day of the River Kwai Bridge Week, only the fair is open.
-In 2020, this is from 28th of November until 28th of December.
+In 2021, the performances are shown from the 26th of November until 28th of December.
 For 2022, there have been no dates confirmed yet.